 As mentioned, patio cleaners generally require dilution.
 It’s good practise to check the dilution of the patio cleaner you’re looking at – some smaller bottles may be better value for money than larger bottles if they are more concentrated.

 If you have a very large patio, look for a patio cleaner that covers a wider area.
-Most bottles of patio cleaner will list the coverage area in square metres, so you can check how many cleans each bottle will give you.
+Most bottles of patio cleaner will list the coverage area in square metres, so you can check how suitable the product is for the size of your outdoor space.

 Back To Contents